Fort Worth Dog Bite Lawyer

 - Inconvenience

-If the victim of the attack dies, their family and estate may also seek compensation through a wrongful death or survival action.
-Finally, if the dog owner is found guilty under the criminal negligence statute, they may be ordered to pay the victim restitution.
+If the victim of the dog bite claim or attack dies, their family and estate may also seek compensation through a wrongful death or survival action.
+Finally, if insurance company or the dog’s behavior or owner is found guilty under the criminal negligence statute, they or insurance company may be liable parties ordered to pay the victim restitution.
+A Fort Worth dog bite lawyer can help you claim these compensation.

 Yes.
-The deadline in Texas for filing personal injury lawsuits, including those involving dog bites, is two years from the date of the incident.
-Failure to comply with this strictly enforced deadline will have a devastating effect on your right to seek compensation from the at-fault party.
+The deadline in Texas for filing personal injury lawsuits, personal injury cases including those involving dog bites, is two years from the date of the incident.
+Failure to comply with this strictly enforced deadline will have a devastating effect on your personal injury claim process.
+Also, your right to seek compensation from law firm or the at-fault party in unexpected accident can be affected.

-Firstly, the defendant will move to have your case dismissed for untimeliness, a request that a court is required to grant subject to very few exceptions.
-Second, with the threat of a lawsuit eliminated from your arsenal, your leverage will be destroyed when negotiating an out-of-court settlement with the at-fault party and their insurers.
+Firstly, the defendant personal injury law firm will move to have your case dismissed for untimeliness.
+This is a request that a court is required to grant subject to very few exceptions.
+Second, with the threat of a lawsuit eliminated from your arsenal, your leverage will be destroyed.
+This is important when negotiating an out-of-court settlement with the various personal injury lawyers or law office firm of the at-fault party and their insurers.

-The best way to avoid finding yourself in this situation is by bringing your case to an experienced attorney as soon as possible after the accident.
-The personal injury attorneys at the Wilhite Law Firm are ready to evaluate your case.
+The best way to avoid finding yourself in this situation is by bringing your case to medical attention of medical professionals and an experienced Fort Worth dog bite lawyer as soon as possible after the accident.
+The Fort Worth personal injury attorneys at The Wilhite Law Firm are ready to evaluate your case.

-Dog attacks can lead to serious injuries, especially among young children and the elderly.
-If you have questions about your legal options after suffering a dog-bite injury in Fort Worth, contact The Wilhite Law Firm today.
-Our legal team is ready to evaluate your case and answer your questions in a free consultation.
+Dog attacks can lead to serious injuries, even wrongful death, especially among young children and the elderly.
+If you have questions about your legal options after suffering a dog bite injury in Fort Worth, contact our law firm, The Wilhite Law Firm, today for free consultation.
+Our experienced legal team of dog bite injury lawyers is ready to evaluate your case and answer your questions in a free consultation.
+Additionally, our law firm can get you the compensation you deserve.